-The UW-Whitewater Dining Services meal plans provide exceptional value for both residential and off campus members of the University community.
+The UW-Whitewater Dining Services meal plans provide exceptional value for both students residing in University Housing and off-campus members of the University community.
 The UW-W Dining Services meal plan program provides you with a wide variety of fresh meals to choose from all day long, AND they offer the convenience of no clean up or shopping for food.

 There are lots of reasons why you should sign up for a meal plan: